GovReady/govready-apps-dev/README.md

 These are under development apps that have had initial modifications to represent 800-171 compliance.

-## App Source Configurations
+## Example App Source Configurations

-Example app source configurations.

 ### GitHub Repository App Source